Who is AIFA

 in relation to your e-mail dated January 18, 2019, we are the following:

 The letter to which you answered, on behalf of the authority you represent, is only the last in order of time.
 Our first e-mail was sent to all the national and international bodies in charge, Ministry, AIFA, ISS, EMA, as early as August 2018.
 In thanking you for your kind reply, we are also obliged to define it at least incomplete, if not inadequate to the issue.

-Regardless of whether Priorix Tetra is recognized as a "mutual recognition procedure", as you reported, nevertheless your Agency acts as a point of reference for the market authorizations of medicinal products in the national territory, therefore we consider it inappropriate to answer that the analyses are carried out by another member country.
+Regardless of whether Priorix Tetra is recognized as a "mutual recognition procedure", as you reported, nevertheless your Agency acts as a point of reference for the market authorizations of medicinal products in the national territory, therefore we consider it inappropriate to answer that the analyzes are carried out by another member country.

-Although it is expected that the analyses carried out in a country can be taken as a reference for the authorizations in other countries, it does not mean that the responsibility for the authorization is to the regulatory agency of the individual country where the medicine is marketed.
+Although it is expected that the analyzes carried out in a country can be taken as a reference for the authorizations in other countries, it does not mean that the responsibility for the authorization is to the regulatory agency of the individual country where the medicine is marketed.

 We ask you the following question: must AIFA, as a territorially competent body for the authorization of a given product, be informed about all the procedures concerning it and be able at any time to give prompt assessment and response with respect to any reports from health professionals or citizens?

 In our opinion, your answer concerning the validity of our analyzes - "we specify that they are not assessable as presented" - does not give the correct relevance to the seriousness of what is highlighted: we have notified the presence of possible contaminats that could lead to health hazards, along with some unidentifiable chemical compounds - thus concerning just the latest report, ie the one you referred to, but in other vaccines you have been notified of the presence of DNA in important amounts and / or DNA that should not be present , as well as the lack of one or more antigens, and much else to which we are still awaiting answers).